elixir-tools/elixir-tools.nvim/README.md

 ## Features

+### Root Path Detection

+`elixir.nvim` should be able to properly set the root directory for umbrella and non-umbrella apps.
+The nvim-lspconfig project's root detection doesn't properly account for umbrella projects.

 ### Run Tests

 ElixirLS provides a codelens to identify and run your tests.
 If you configure `enableTestLenses = true` in the settings table, you will see the codelens as virtual text in your editor and can run them with `vim.lsp.codelens.run()`.